Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     1. Already tested in the Home page section above. (as the code is the same).

 2. Team Profile Cards
-    1. Make sure that when clicked the card transistion effect is working to see the stats and click to rotate back to the member image.
+    1. Make sure that when clicked the card transistion effect is working to see the stats and click to rotate back to the team member image.
+    (problem found on IE11 - see Errors Found section below)
     2. Change the browser width to ensure that the 6 cards are arranged responsively depending on the screen size.
     3. Ensure that the stat information displays correctly.
     4. Check that on smaller screens the 'CLICK TO VIEW' text appears in the top-right of each card.